Updated: 1/6/2022

 • palpate posterior cervical spine looking for tenderness along the midline or paraspinal tissues

-• absence of posterior midline tenderness in the awake, alert patient predicts low probability of significant cervical injury
+• absence of posterior midline tenderness in the awake, alert patient predicts low probability of significant cervical spine injury

 • log roll patient to inspect and palpate entire spinal axis